barihari/design-portfolio/content/_index.md

 sections:
   - type: hero_section
     section_id: hero
-    title: A system-minded Product Designer with technical and business backgrounds.
+    title: A system-minded Product Designer with a technical and business background.
     content: >
       Hi, I'm Saleena!
 Currently leading a multi-brand design system at [Launch That](https://www.launchthat.com/).